bentoml/BentoML/README.md

-If you are doing this only local machine, visit [http://127.0.0.1:5000](http://127.0.0.1:5000) in your browser to play around with the API server's Web UI for debbugging and testing.
+If you are doing this only local machine, visit [http://127.0.0.1:5000](http://127.0.0.1:5000) in your browser to play around with the API server's Web UI for debbugging and sending test request.
 You can also send prediction request with `curl` from command line:

 ```bash
 curl -i \